FESOM/fdiag/README.md

 # fdiag
-FESOM2 monitoring
+FESOM2 diagnostics suite

-Command line utility that will create a set of diagnostics for FESOM2 runs.
+Command line utility that will run a set of diagnostics for FESOM2 runs.

 ## Installation
 ### Requirements